NikiRyomHansen/ChatProgram_MERN_Stack/Readme.md

 For information about available API calls please visit:\
 http://chattingallday.herokuapp.com/api

 The React part (admin part) of the chat program is currently not available, you will need to run the application locally for that.
+The code for React is found in the 'client' directory.